vzeizer/Unsupervised_CHURN/README.md

 ![logo](images/8_anomalyscore.png)

-The next figure shows the descriptive statistics of churn and non-churn events, and anomaly and normal events in order to get a better overall understanding of the Isolation Forest modeling.
+The next figure shows the descriptive statistics of churn and non-churn events, as well as anomaly and normal events in order to get a better overall understanding of the Isolation Forest modeling.

 ![logo](images/9_statistics_anomaly.png)